yairarauz07/yairarauz07/README.md

 * ☁️ Become a professional Cloud Engineer
 * 💾 Master database administration and design
-* 🔐 Learn more about cybersecurity and system protection
+* 🔐 Learn cybersecurity and system protection
-* 🚀 Build real-world projects and improve problem-solving skills
+* 🚀 Build scalable and real-world projects

 ---